Into the Labyrinth (Dead Can Dance album): Overview

-Into the Labyrinth was a marked change on many fronts from the previous album Aion, released three years earlier.
-Perry and Gerrard were now living far apart and writing music independently (Perry was living on an island in the middle of a river in Ireland, while Gerrard lived in Australia with her husband and daughter).
+During the making of Into the Labyrinth, Perry and Gerrard were now living far apart and writing music independently (Perry was living on an island in the middle of a river in Ireland, while Gerrard lived in Australia with her husband and daughter).
 For the album, Gerrard traveled back to Perry's studio Quivvy Church (in County Cavan, Ireland) where they merged their songs and recorded the album over a period of three months together.
 This was the first album where Perry and Gerrard played all instruments, without guest musicians.
 The lyrics are in English on tracks 2–4, 8, and 11.
 Gerrard sings in a self-created wordless vocal technique similar to glossolalia on tracks 1, 5–7, 9–10.
 Tracks 3 and 10 were performed a cappella.

 In the UK, the CD album was simultaneously released along a limited edition double vinyl LP (featuring "Bird" and "Spirit", the two 1991 bonus tracks from A Passage in Time).